sswastioyono18/cv/README.md

 <hr>
 <h3>Kitabisa </h3>

-**Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2020 - Present)_ <br>
+**Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - Present)_ <br>
-- Act as both Tech Lead and Manager on Platform & Payment team
+Act as both Tech Lead and Manager on Platform & Payment team
-- Managed, coached and nurtured a small team consist of 3 - 4 BE Members.
-- Owned the backend side of Kitabisa platform especially the "donor" platform (e.g login, register, payment, donation, notification)
-- Responsible on improving observability, robustness and fault tolerance of all services related to donor
+- Work together with PM and other leaders to define product roadmap & OKR
+- Managed and coached 8 members from multiple domain (QA, Mobile & Backend).
+- Improve engineer efficiency by integrating JIRA & Github into a single workflow
+- Create tech roadmap for reducing tech debt and proposing new tech driven project
+- Standardize and implement new onboarding process for new engineer

-**Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Oct 2020)_ <br>
+**Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Oct 2021)_ <br>
 I own the payment domain.
 Below are what I usually dealt with everyday
 - Ensure data consistency between payment system and finance ops
 - Maintain existing payment system as well as other related monolith application